-Alor and Raja Ampat: two distant archipelagos in Indonesia.
-I am back from it.
-I reconstructed in video my itinerary ...
+Alor and Raja Ampat: two remote archipelagos, in Indonesia.
+I just came back from there.
+I reconstructed my itinerary on video...
 Total : 13 planes !

 My journey in video

-I think I have never taken so many planes on a trip.
-Here is what gives my trip in video, it will be more explicit...
-Fasten your belts, we take off!
+I don't think I've ever taken so many planes on a trip.
+It's a bit scary, though.
+Here is what my trip looks like in video, it will be more explicit...
+Fasten your seatbelts, we are taking off!

-The summary of the complicated journey I made is as follows:
+The summary of the journey I took is as follows:

-→ Paris - Dubai - Kuala Lumpur (Emirates) → Kuala Lumpur - Bali (Air Asia) ••• Night in Bali → Bali - Kupang (Garuda) → Kupang - Alor (Trans Nusa) ••• STAY AT ALOR → Alor - Kupang (Trans Nusa) → Kupang - Surabaya - Makassar (Lion Air) ••• Overnight in Makassar → Makassar - Sorong (Sriwijaya Air) ••• STAY IN RAJA AMPAT → Sorong - Makassar (Sriwijaya Air) → Malassar - Kuala Lumpur (Air Asia) ••• Night in Kuala Lumpur → Kuala Lumpur - Dubai - Paris (Emirates)
+→ Paris - Dubai - Kuala Lumpur (Emirates) → Kuala Lumpur - Bali (Air Asia) --- Night in Bali → Bali - Kupang (Garuda) → Kupang - Alor (Trans Nusa) --- STAY IN ALOR → Alor - Kupang (Trans Nusa) → Kupang - Surabaya - Makassar (Lion Air) --- Overnight in Makassar → Makassar - Sorong (Sriwijaya Air) --- STAY IN RAJA AMPAT → Sorong - Makassar (Sriwijaya Air) → Malassar - Kuala Lumpur (Air Asia) --- Overnight in Kuala Lumpur → Kuala Lumpur - Dubai - Paris (Emirates)

-Alor is part of the small islands of Sunda, with Komodo and Flores (where I had already been in July 2011), and is close to Timor.
-Raja Ampat (which I discovered in March 2012) is an extension of Papua New Guinea.
+Alor is part of the small islands of Sunda, with Komodo and Flores (where I had already been in July 2011), and is very close to Timor.
+Raja Ampat (which I had discovered in March 2012) is in the extension of Papua New Guinea.

-Yes I know.
-I did not give any news of the whole month of July.
-In fact, I have not managed to blog in "live-live"...
-A little lack of time (I spent most of my days diving), a bit because of the slow internet connections.
+Yes, I know.
+I didn't give any news for the whole month of July.
+In fact, I didn't manage to blog "live"...
+A bit because of lack of time (I spent most of my days diving), a bit because of the slow internet connections.